AI-for-Dermatology-Team-Ceramide/Dermatology-AI/README.md

 ## Next Steps and Future Improvements
   We were able to show that without further optimization, higher levels of the ResNet models had higher accuracies and scores with predicting images.
 The ResNet18 model had the lowest accuracy, while the ResNet101 model had the highest.
 For the future, we aim to focus on one model to optimize it to try to get better results.
 Additionally, the ResNet image classification model was not the only image classificaiton model that we were planning to use.
 We also investigated the DenseNet, GoogleNet, AlexNet, and LENet models for image classification which can be possible options to test.
     While our current ResNet models had lower accuracies, the best path would be to try a variety of data augmentation strategies and optimization strategies to improve the model's accuracy.
 Since the ResNet101 model had the highest, we can aim for optimizing the ResNet101 model using the additional data given by Kaggle.
+One step we were working on before the competition ended was implementing data agumentation in the ResNet34 model, which was able to slightly increase the accuracy.
+If we are able to apply data augmentation as well as future testing towards our most accurate model, then it is likely that we can improve the results of our model.
+    If we choose to build and implement models that are alternative to ResNet models, we can also utilize similiar optimization strategies that can improve the accuracy of our model.
+    The first next step is to optimize our highest accuracy model.
+For further research, we can also try to optimize and adjust the other models with a lower accuracy and compare the optimization strategies with the different models.
+More research and development is needed to improve the models.